- Diet, safety and freshness

 Information on keeping poultry and the legal requirements can be obtained from https://www.gov.uk/government/organisations/department-for-environment-food-rural-affairs

-Why are some egg yolks paler than others?
+Why are some egg yolks paler or different colours?

 Why are some egg shells brown and some white?